r2devops/hub/jobs/kustomize_deploy/README.md

 ### Variables

 !!! important
-    There are some mendatory variables that **you have to provide**, the most important one being `$KUBECONFIG`, you can do that by passing them as [CI/CD variables](https://docs.gitlab.com/ee/ci/variables/#cicd-variable-types){:target="_blank"} so that your data can stay confidential.
+    There are some mandatory variables that **you have to provide**, the most important one being `$KUBECONFIG`, you can do that by passing them as [CI/CD variables](https://docs.gitlab.com/ee/ci/variables/#cicd-variable-types){:target="_blank"} so that your data can stay confidential.

 | Name | Description | Mandatory | Default |
 | ---- | ----------- | --------- | ------- |